pirovc/taxsbp/README.md

 	taxsbp.py -i sample_data/seqinfo.tsv -n sample_data/nodes.dmp -l 400 -e "rank-4"

-Clusters are generated for each sub-tree of nodes from rank-4.
-The used rank is printed instead of the original.
+ * Clusters are generated for each sub-tree of nodes from rank-4.
+The taxid of the exclusive rank is printed instead of the original.

 <details>
   <summary>Results</summary>